Getting your Trinity Audio player ready...

 Some requirements to keep in mind:

-- You must be 16 years old to solo an airplane (or 14 to solo a glider)
+- You must be at least 16 years old to solo an airplane (or 14 to solo a glider)

-- You must be 17 years old to earn a pilot license (Sport, Recreational or Private certificate)
+- You must be 17 years old to earn a license (Sport, Recreational or Private certificate)

-- For the Recreational and Sport certificates, you will need to pass a Third Class Medical exam.
-This isn’t a big deal – read why
+- For the Recreational and Private certificates, you will need to pass a Third Class Medical exam.
+This isn’t a big deal (and no, you don’t have to have perfect vision – read why

 - You must be able to read and speak English